Shikshan720/simple-devops-project/README.md

-# DevOpsDemos
+# DevOps-Demos
-# Here this repo contains simple devops project demo
+## This repo contains all the devops tools installations and configuaring
-# This is new project details
+## The